Sciatica / Pinched Nerve / Slipped Disc

 Pain types:

-can be mild, severe, radiating, aching or sharp
+It can be mild, severe, radiating, aching or sharp.

 Pain circumstances:

-can occur following an injury, or for no apparent reason
+It can occur following an injury or for no apparent reason.

 Sensory: